 - Biological ageing (especially changes in telomeres, the DNA caps on the ends of our chromosomes)

-- Social cognition and social behaviour
+- Cooperation and social trust

 From this site, you can read the latest updates, and download all of my research papers (here by year or here by topic area).
 There’s no need to ever cross a paywall to access any of my research papers; there’s always some kind of version freely available on this site (at least for everthing I have written since 2009), even if it is not the publisher’s formatted version.
 You can also find information on the various books I have written and the introductory R course I teach.